crcandia/candia_lab/content/en/post/collective_intelligence_CRISSLAB/index.md

 ---
-title: Unlocking the Secrets of Collective Intelligence at CRISS-LAB [Opinión]
+title: Unlocking the Secrets of Collective Intelligence at CRISS-LAB [Blog Post]
 date: 2023-09-08
 image:
   focal_point: 'top'
-  caption: ''
+  caption: '.'
 authors:
   - admin

 ---
 Greetings to our vibrant CRISS-LAB community!

 In the bustling corridors and lively labs of CRISS-LAB, we're continuously pushing the boundaries of collective intelligence.
 This journey transcends teamwork.
 It delves into the heart of multifaceted human interactions, weaving a tapestry of insights, challenges, and discoveries.